karlloic/mlp-automl/README.md

 # mlp-automl
-AutoML project for ML Products for Data Science
+AutoML project for ML Products for Data Science.
+This tool allows users to upload datasets and with one click, perform
+- Descriptive Statistical analyses
+- Train different models and
+- Evaluate the trained models using AUC

 # Instructions for Adam Kelleher
-All the code for the MVP is under `R` directory
+All the code for the project is under `R` directory

+## Project Structure

+We used R and Shiny for this project.
+All files are located under the `R` directory.
+The `shiny.R` file is our app entry point as well as the dashboard.
+We have separated model training, prediction and evaluation into different services.
+As well as computing descriptive statistics and preprocessing the data.

+To run the application, simply clone the repo and launch `shiny.R`

+# mlp-automl python version
 ## Python version
 For best results use Python 3.x